Conditional Expectation

-- Projection interpretation: $Y - E(Y\mid X)$, which is called the _residual_
+- Projection interpretation: Y−E(Y∣X), which is called the residual

 - Note that our partial progress is not destroyed.
 Hence